abhiSyncd/Java-Threads-Step-By-Step/README.md

   **2) Object-level-lock vs Class-Level-Lock vs Singleton**

 	(a) Object level lock
 	    When we want to synchronize a non-static-method-or-codeBlock such that Only one thread will be able to execute the code block ON GIVEN INSTANCE OF THAT CLASS.

 	(b) Class Level Lock
 	    Prevents multiple threads to enter in synchronized-block in any of ALL AVAILABLE INSTANCES OF THE CLASS on runtime.
-	    This means if in runtime there are 100 instances of DemoClass, then only one thread will be able to execute demoMethod() in any one of instance at a time, and all other instances will be locked for other threads.
+	    This means if in runtime there are 100 instances of DemoClass, Then only one thread will be able to execute demoMethod() in any one of instance at a time, and all other instances will be locked for other threads.

 	(c) Singleton
 	    Restricts the instantiation of a class to one object.